 We have been told for years not to clean mushrooms with water, that their sponge-like quality will absorb the liquid and make the mushroom bloat and become bland.
 But after many experiments by several expert chefs, it has been proven that mushrooms absorb only a tiny amount of water when exposed.
 And, in fact, mushrooms are made up of 90 percent water, so an additional minuscule amount is not going to make any difference.
-All varieties of mushroom can be cleaned this way with the exception of morels—those you need to clean with a brush.
+All varieties of mushroom can be cleaned via the method we outline below (with the exception of morels—those you need to clean with a brush).
 This is life-changing, right?
 No more wiping or brushing each mushroom one by one!

 There is a phrase, "Mushrooms need a shower, not a bath," meaning it is best not to soak fresh mushrooms but instead to rinse or dunk them quickly in water.
 You can place them in a colander under cool running water, shaking the strainer to move the mushrooms around and release the dirt.

 Another method is to place the mushrooms in a bowl of water and toss them around until you see all of the dirt come off of the mushrooms and enter the water.
 This should only take a few seconds.
 Immediately afterward, place the mushrooms on a towel and gently pat dry using another towel.